-The Panel acknowledges and recognizes that Manning's n and $\alpha$ values are not fixed in the RSM code, which is the typical approach used in model design and development.
-Considerable open discussion occurred in the Interactive Workshop held 22-23 June 2005 during which appropriate and reasonable Manning's n values were suggested for wetland sheet-flow conditions in south Florida (refer to Meeting Notes of 2:34 PM June 23, 2005).
-Interactive Workshop discussion also occurred on the topic of the $\alpha$ weighting factor and its affects on simulation behavior (refer to Meeting Notes of 1:54 PM June 22 and 4:47 PM June 23, 2005), during which time sensitivity testing with the $\alpha$ factor was recommended by the Panel.
-The Panel did not imply that the use of Manning's n = 1 and a weighting factor of $\alpha$ = 1 were being used by the SFWMD model developers to hide numerical instabilities in the model as suggested in the Draft Response Document.
+The Panel acknowledges and recognizes that Manning's n and α values are not fixed in the RSM code, which is the typical approach used in model design and development.
+Considerable open discussion occurred in the Interactive Workshop held 22-23 June 2005 during which appropriate and reasonable Manning's n values were suggested for wetland sheet-flow conditions in South Florida (refer to Meeting Notes of 2:34 PM June 23, 2005).
+Interactive Workshop discussion also occurred on the topic of the α weighting factor and its affects on simulation behavior (refer to Meeting Notes of 1:54 PM June 22 and 4:47 PM June 23, 2005), during which time sensitivity testing with the α factor was recommended by the Panel.
+The Panel did not imply that SFWMD model developers used Manning's n = 1 and a weighting factor of α = 1 to hide numerical instabilities in the model as suggested in the Draft District Response Document.
 The greater energy dissipation effects of large resistance values and the wave suppression effects of weighting factors approaching a value of one are well known in engineering practice, as acknowledged in the Draft District Response Document.
 The Panel's recommendation to the SFWMD model developers was that sensitivity testing on both conditions be conducted so that effects on model results could be investigated, demonstrated, and reported for the benefit of potential client users.
 Moreover, the observation made in the SFWMD's response summary that structure nonlinear equations are more likely the cause of numerical instabilities than overland flow equations should be discussed and illustrated in the RSM documentation.
-In the Draft Response Document, contradictory comments are made regarding the issue of $\alpha$ in controlling stability.
-One comment indicates that an increase in $\alpha$ had limited success in controlling instability or oscillations as more complicated nonlinear equations were added because the diffusion flux terms were not the source of the instability, while another comment states that the $\alpha$ value was left at almost 1.0 to keep the model non-oscillatory.
+In the Draft District Response Document, contradictory comments are made regarding the issue of α in controlling stability.
+One comment indicates that an increase in α had limited success in controlling instability or oscillations as more complicated nonlinear equations were added because the diffusion flux terms were not the source of the instability, while another comment states that the α value was left at almost 1.0 to keep the model non-oscillatory.
 Some discussion, explanation, and clarification about this are needed in the RSM documentation.